tldr-pages/tldr/pages/common/git-standup.md

 > Part of `git-extras`.
 > More information: <https://github.com/tj/git-extras/blob/master/Commands.md#git-standup>.

-- Show someones commits from the last 10 days:
+- Show a given author's commits from the last 10 days:

 `git standup -a {{name|email}} -d {{10}}`